Who We Are

 Developed by Clancy’s Inc., the property at 101 N 10th Street once housed the Clark Supply House was given a new lease on life.

-“A special thanks to TJ Keene and Loree Everette for the partnership and bringing this beautiful and historic building back with vigor in which Grindstone Public House calls home.” – Clancy’s Inc. President and CEO Perry Fogelsong
+“A special thanks to TJ Keene and Loree Everette of Phanomen/design for the partnership and bringing this beautiful and historic building back with vigor in which Grindstone Public House calls home.” – Clancy’s Inc. President and CEO Perry Fogelsong